-The main programs of assistance for postgraduate study are:
+Main programs of assistance for postgraduate study

-Australian Postgraduate Awards (APA)
+The Australian Postgraduate Awards (APA) (L, R)

-- V \$14,961 (1995 rate).
-Other allowances may also be paid. - T Up to 2 years for a Masters, 3 years for a PhD degree.
-PhD students may request in certain circumstances up to 6 months extension. - C Applicants must be honours graduates or equivalent or scholars who will graduate in current academic year and proposing to undertake a Masters by Research or PhD.
-Applicants must be Permanent Residents who have lived continuously in Australia for 12 months or Australian citizens.
-Applications to Scholarship Unit by 31 October.
+- \$15,364 pa (1996 rate).
+Other allowances may also be paid. - Up to 2 years for a Masters, 3 years for a PhD degree.
+PhD students may apply for up to 6 months extension in certain circumstances

+Applicants must have graduated, or be proposing to graduate in the current academic year, with Honours 1 or equivalent.
+The scholarships are available to undertake a Masters by Research or PhD.
+Students with Permanent Resident status must have lived in Australia continuously for 12 months.
+Applications close in late October.

-Australian Development Co-operation Scholarship (ADCOS)
+The Australian Development Co-operation Scholarship (ADCOS) (I, R, C)

-- V Tuition fees.
-Some students may be eligible for air fares and a stipend. - T Determined by normal course duration - C This award is for international students from selected countries only.
+- Tuition fees.
+Some students may be eligible for air fares and a stipend - Determined by normal course duration

+This award is for international students from selected countries only.
 Information should be obtained from Australian Diplomatic Posts or Australian Education Centres in the home country.
 Conditions and entitlements vary depending on the home country.

-Overseas Postgraduate Research Scholarships (OPRS)
+The Overseas Postgraduate Research Scholarships (OPRS) (I. R)

-- V Tuition fees and medical cover only. - T 2 years for a Masters and 3 years for a PhD degree - C Eligibility is confined to postgraduate research students who are citizens of countries other than Australia or New Zealand.
-Applications to the Scholarship Unit by 30 September
+- Tuition fees and medical cover only - 2 years for a Masters, 3 years for a PhD

+Eligibility is confined to postgraduate research students who are citizens of countries other than Australia or New Zealand, Applications close in late September.

-Other General Scholarships:
+Other General Scholarships